-- After a software/hardware module successfully passes the 1st round of unit tests, we will move on to interface testing.
+- After a software/hardware module successfully passes the 1st round of unit tests, we assume that the modules work.

-- We will perform the interfacing tests on the drone modules to verify that the Circuit board is working with the ESP 32, Feather M4 & Wing.
+- Next, we perform the 2nd round of tests on the drone modules to verify that the Circuit board is working with the ESP 32, Feather M4 & Wing.

-- After they are verified, we will run a program on the Feather M4 board to see if they were interfacing correctly with one another.
-These tests will confirm functionality of the Feather M4 and modules within the prototype circuit board of the quadcopter.
+- After they were verified, we ran a program on the Feather M4 board to see if they were interfacing with one another.
+These tests confirmed functionality for the Feather M4 and modules within the prototype circuit board of the quadcopter.

-- Below is a list of hardware modules that communicate with each other.
-The Feather M4 is the main module.
+- Here is a list of what hardware modules communicate with each other.
+The Feather M4 is of course the main module.
 The Feather M4 will communicate with ESP 32, Wing, Motors, radio-frequency module, ground station, and test station sensor data.
-Each of these module interfaces listed below will need to be tested:

-- 1) The Feather M4 will utilize the ESP 32 to communicate with ground control over WiFi. - 2) The Feather M4 will receive the sensor data on the test station. - 3) The Feather M4 will control/tell the wings to share the data/info it gets from its Accelerometer+Gyroscope sensors with the Feather M4 for its own use. - 4) The Feather M4 will control the speed that the motors turn using the supply voltage from the battery.
+- 1) The Feather M4 will control/tell the ESP 32 to look for wifi and other info it can give to the Feather M4 for later use. - 2) The Feather M4 will control/tell the sensor what to do and save the info to give to the ground station for later use. - 3) The Feather M4 will control/tell the wings to share the data/info it gets from its Accelerometer+Gyroscope sensors with the Feather M4 for its own use.